jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 original name) stands for _Piŝta Karabeno je 6,5 Grendel_.

 ## Weapon design
-I want a gun that is especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
-While many PDWs are very good at close quarters and a typical modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
-The PDW's biggest hindrance in this regard is its very short barrel, while the carbine is held back primarily by its use of the diminutive 5.56x45 NATO cartridge.
-In either case, the energy of the bullet is insufficient to remain very effective at my maximum intended distance against human targets and the occasional medium-size game animal.
+I want a gun that's especially easy to handle in close-quarters combat without sacrificing effectiveness at medium range (up to 500 yards).
+While many PDWs are great in close quarters and a modern carbine is pretty good up to 300 yards, both are severely handicapped beyond that range.
+PDWs suffer from their very short barrels, while the typical carbine is held back by a diminutive 5.56x45 NATO cartridge.
+In either case, the energy of the bullet is insufficient to remain effective at my maximum intended distance against human targets and the occasional medium-size game animal.
 (Besides the obvious counterterrorism missions, I intend to hunt wolves, deer, and wild boar with this puppy.)